For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 If you’re unsure if this program is right for you, always consult your doctor before starting.

-• Do you work with or are affiliated with Cognitive FX?
+Do you work with Cognitive FX?
+Are you allowed to share this information?

-No, I do not work with Cognitive FX, but they have thoroughly reviewed the program to ensure all information is accurate.
-They fully support what I offer.
+I do not work with Cognitive FX, but I developed this program in consultation with them.
+They have fully reviewed it to ensure all information is correct and stand 100% behind what I offer.

-They are mentioned on my website, and I am mentioned on theirs.
+They are featured on my website, and I am listed on theirs.

 Yes.
 And any practitioner who says “no” is not being fully honest.
 The truth is: I am always dependent on you.
 If you don’t follow our advice, we can’t expect results.
 But if you follow the plan as outlined in the program, results are inevitable—and that’s exactly what we’ve seen time and time again.